 10. Know Your Legal Rights

-Before you do engage a certified debt collector you may want to consider a Statutory Demand.
-A Statutory Demand gives 18 days to resolve the issue and if not the debtor must pay in full within a further 3 days (21 days in total).
-Once this time period is up you can wind the offending company up (compulsory liquidate) to try and get what is owed.
+Before you do engage a certified debt collector, you may want to consider a Statutory Demand.
+A Statutory Demand gives 18 days to resolve the issue and if not the debtor must pay in full within a further three days (21 days in total).
+Once this period is up you can wind the offending company up (compulsory liquidate) to try and get what is owed.